Taiyō (magazine)

-Taiyō (太陽; The Sun) was a Japanese literary and general interest magazine that existed between 1895 and 1928 which covered the Meiji and Taishō eras.
+Taiyō (太陽; The Sun) was a literary and general interest magazine that existed between 1895 and 1928, which covered the Meiji and Taishō eras.
 The magazine was published in Tokyo, Japan.
-It is a significant publication which contained mostly literary criticism, samples of Japanese literature and translations of the literary work by international authors.
+It is a significant publication which contains mostly literary criticism, samples of Japanese literature, and translations of literary works by international authors.
 The magazine was one of the publications of Hakubunkan that made it well-known in the country.

 History and profile

-Taiyō was founded in 1895 and the first issue appeared in January 1895.
-The publisher was Hakubunkan.
+Taiyō was founded in 1895, and the first issue appeared in January 1895.
+Its publisher was Hakubunkan.
 It was one of the most successful brands of the company.
-The magazine targeted middle class people who were middle school graduate men and women.
+The magazine targeted middle-class people who were middle school graduates, men and women.